simplonco/renault-digital-2020/exercices/dubreuia-cars/README.md

 ### Step 4 (semaine 5)

 We'll convert the application to a Spring application.
+Use the "deployToTomcat" task to deploy to tomcat.

 - MySQL
     - Start the MySql database using docker